Large Language Models for Robotics: A Survey: Related Technologies

 \section{Related Technologies}

 In this section, we introduce the related technology used in robotics.
-Noticing that agents, embodied AI, and robotics based on LLMs all have the same meaning in this paper.
-Here we divided the model of robotics into four parts, which are perception, decision-making, control, and interaction.
+Here, we divided the model of robotics into four parts, which are perception, decision-making, control, and interaction.
 We certainly provide a more detailed introduction to the decision-making component, as it serves as the core of robotics based on LLMs.
 Decision-making serves as a connecting link between perception and control.
-We summarize the related technologies introduced below in Figure \ref{fig:componentsofrobotics}.
+Additionally, we give a little story to illustrate the distinct components of embodied robots in Fig. \ref{fig:embodied robotics}.